isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill.md

 Following her marriage and move to Ipoh in 1967, Kon began writing longer plays.
 In 1971, her double-bill of two science-fiction plays, A Breeding Pair, was produced by the Ipoh Players, the resident theatre company of Ipoh’s Anglo Chinese School.[^3] Its director was Chin San Sooi.

 Kon first began writing Emily of Emerald Hill in Ipoh in 1982, and completed it in Britain when she moved there for the education of her two sons.
 The idea for the play originally came from Ong Su-Ming, one of the leaders of the school’s theatre company.
 On hearing Kon lament that the plays which had earlier won her the first prize at the Singapore Playwriting Competition had not yet been staged in Singapore because they needed a large cast, Ong suggested that she write plays with a single character.[^4]

+Ong told Kon about the American playwright William Luce’s one-woman play, The Belle of Amherst (1976), based on the life of 19th-century poet Emily Dickinson.[^5] Ong had watched this play in Boston and advised Kon to write a one-woman play about Ong’s grandmother.[^6]

+#### **Two Different Versions**